Worries about rising rates halt rally for stocks

 HARDEST HIT STOCKS: Companies that pay big dividends had the day’s biggest losses.
 They tend to move in the opposite direction of interest rates because higher bond yields can lure away investors seeking income.

-Real-estate stocks fell 1.4 percent for the sharpest loss of the 11 sectors in the S&P 500.
-Utilities and telecoms, which also are big dividend payers, each fell close to 1 percent.
+Real-estate stocks fell 2 percent for the sharpest loss of the 11 sectors in the S&P 500.
+Utilities lost 1.1 percent.

-The only other sector in the index to rise was energy, which climbed 0.2 percent.
-It benefited from higher prices for oil and gas.
+The only other sector in the index to rise was energy, which edged up by 0.1 percent.
+It benefited from higher prices for oil.

 MARKETS ABROAD: Japan’s Nikkei 225 index fell 0.3 percent, South Korea’s Kospi lost 0.4 percent and the Hang Seng in Hong Kong added 0.2 percent.